 The BFI has a real commitment to diversity and would welcome and encourage applications from people from all backgrounds.
 We particularly welcome applications from disabled and Black, Asian and Minority Ethnic (BAME) candidates.

 Governor positions are unpaid, except for the reimbursement of travel expenses, but BFI Governors enjoy free BFI Membership and have opportunities to attend BFI and film industry events.
-For an information pack, please email email@example.com.
-The closing date for applications is Friday 23 September.
-Interviews will be held in the week commencing 26 September 2016.
+For an information pack, please email firstname.lastname@example.org.
+We’re delighted that the deadline for applications has been extended until Mon 31 Oct 2016.

 Please note that the BFI Board of Governors resolved in January 2016 that this application process should replace the election process as the last two elections were invalid because less than ten percent of the electorate voted.